 For as long as I’ve been involved with Socially Responsible Investing, its practitioners have declined to invest in gaming stocks.

 Digging through files looking for some ideas on the current casino chaos in Massachusetts, I found three quotations that shed some light on another controversy: divestment of fossil-fuel stocks.
+The IgnitionCasino.eu has many gambling games to choose from.
+Make sure you go for the trusted online slot BTV168.

 In the first, the novelist (my all-time favorite) describes a character whose villainous investment (and how he came to make it) was less ambiguous when she wrote than it might be now: